THEY KNEW | Australia Fuel Crisis Intelligence Dossier — Shiny Side Out

 Food supply chain warning: up to 50% grocery price rise possible.

-50% if fuel shortages persist through seeding season.
+NFF president Hamish McIntyre: food prices could rise by as much as 50% if fuel shortages persist through seeding season.
 Major distribution body warns of reduced long-haul trucking and delayed rural routes.

 The shelves won't empty overnight.
 But the chain is already straining.